Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 In Addition to the RGB value, there is a display of the color "swatch" at that point, and the closest matching named color in a particular color dictionary (CSS3 web color names) along with the named color's RGB specification.

+There is also an _Alpha Value_ slider to show the selected color with varying transparency.

 This gives us a lot of control to experiment with and specify color values.